 Tiny modifications here and there can greatly improve your quality of life in so many ways.
-We already know all the obvious options to stay fit and live a healthy lifestyle, but there are plenty of tweaks that can be easily embraced without a lot of effort.
-We’re all about taking a proactive, yet realistic, approach toward creating a well-lived life—and these healthy daily habits will help you get there.
+We already know all the obvious options that keep us feeling our best, but there are plenty of tweaks that can be easily embraced without a lot of effort.
+We’re all about taking a proactive yet realistic approach toward creating a well-lived life—and these healthy daily habits will help you get there.
 Let’s dive in.

-Not only is taking time to read an act of self-care, but it can actually help improve long-term neurological function.
-It doesn’t matter if you’re a fiction junkie, love to read memoirs, or just want to disappear in a good old-fashioned romance novel, your body and mind will thank you for it.
+Not only is taking time to read an act of self-care, but it can help improve long-term neurological function.
+It doesn’t matter if you’re a fiction junkie, you love to read memoirs, or you simply want to disappear in a good old-fashioned romance novel.
+Your body and mind will thank you for it.

 Fall asleep faster, improve blood flow, and relieve muscle tension with a few simple stretches before hitting the hay.
 After a day of being hunched over a computer, hauling groceries, and generally pushing my body and mind to their limits, few things feel better.

-If you’ve been trying to find a surefire way to help reduce stress and anxiety, quiet a buzzing mind, or simply want to go deeper within, then may I suggest giving meditation a whirl?
-I know you’ve heard it before, (and as a longtime meditation skeptic, I really do hate to admit this) but it does make a positive impact on one’s wellbeing.
+If you’ve been searching for a surefire way to help reduce stress and anxiety, quiet a buzzing mind, or simply want to go deeper within, give meditation a whirl.
+I know you’ve heard it before (and as a longtime meditation skeptic, I really do hate to admit this), but it does make a positive impact on one’s well-being.

 Regardless of whether it’s a sunny day or not, using sunscreen daily is imperative for both short- and long-term health.
-Preventing sun damage and cancer is not something that should be taken lightly, and there are so many wonderful sunscreen options available these days that you can easily find the one that best fits your skin type and needs.
+Preventing sun damage and cancer is not something that should be taken lightly, and there are so many effective sunscreen options available that you can easily find the one that best fits your skin type and needs.
 Please don’t make me nag you about this!